 The issue has been subject to a recurring circuit split and Lagos now offers the Supreme Court an opportunity to resolve the conflict.
 Moreover, as noted by the certiorari petition, the Court’s decision will necessarily have implications “every time corporations engage in internal investigations or audits at the suspicion of wrongdoing.”Continue reading →

-Last week, the U.S. Department of Commerce’s National Institute of Standards and Technology (NIST) released an updated Cybersecurity Framework that revises NIST’s baseline recommendations for the design of cybersecurity risk management programs.
+Last week, the U.S. Department of Commerce’s National Institute of Standards and Technology (NIST) released an updated Cybersecurity Framework (PDF: 1,038 KB) that revises NIST’s baseline recommendations for the design of cybersecurity risk management programs.
 In announcing its release, Commerce Secretary Wilbur Ross described the updated Framework as “a must do for all CEOs” and recommended that “every company” adopt the Framework as its “first line of defense.”
 As with the prior version, the updated NIST Framework provides a useful tool to guide and benchmark company approaches to cybersecurity risk and will impact how regulators evaluate cybersecurity programs and incident responses across sectors.
 Continue reading →

 Over the past several years, there have been many attempts to garner greater transparency of the government’s use of nonprosecution agreements and monitorships.
 On three occasions the party attempting to obtain a ruling that would reign in the government’s authority over these matters has won at the district court level.
 In each of these instances, however, the court of appeals reversed.
 Continue reading →